Frequently Asked Questions (FAQs)

 10. What information should I be including in my page?

 Please refer to the Author Instructions, which includes links to Word versions of CCGA page templates and the policy for inclusion of figures.

 11. How do I get an account in order to start uploading content?

 Once you are assigned to a page and connected to an Associate Editor, an account will be created for you.
 You will receive an email with your username and password to log into the CCGA site.

 12. While my page is still in progress, should I be working on the CCGA site, or use the Word templates?

-We recommend using the Microsoft Word template and saving a draft of your page before transferring the completed content to the site.
+We recommend using the Microsoft Word template and saving a draft of your page before transferring the completed content to the site (suggest denoting references as PMIDs in the Word document; see below for inserting references in the CCGA site).
+The Word templates also have helpful additional instructions.
 The Associate Editor will add your name to the top of the page so that others know it’s in progress.

 13. How do I cite a reference?